TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

 In the end, it was easy.
 Most of my problems came from trying to do three things at once.
 As well as enabling provenance statements, I was also figuring out where to fit publishing into my existing workflow and how to setup GitHub actions to authenticate with NPM.

-{% include candid-image.html src="/assets/images/github/npm-provenance-workflow-tldr.png" alt="NPM Provenance Workflow TLDR" %}
+{% include candid-image.html src="/assets/images/github/npm-provenance-workflow-tldr2.png" alt="NPM Provenance Workflow TLDR" %}

-After all that it came down to adding four lines to a basic build workflow that runs your existing build scripts.
-Two lines to handle authentication with NPM, and two lines to enable provenance.
+After all that it came down to making three changes to a basic build workflow that runs your existing build scripts.
+Two lines to handle authentication with NPM, and one line to ensure that the version of Node you're using includes an npm client that supports Trusted  Publishing.

 Here's the proof.
-Now you can [consume](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll/v/0.3.1) with confidence.
+Now you can [consume](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll/v/0.13.0) with confidence.

-{% include candid-image.html src="/assets/images/github/infinisheet-npm-provenance.png" alt="Infinisheet NPM Providence Statement" %}
+{% include candid-image.html src="/assets/images/github/infinisheet-npm-provenance2.png" alt="Infinisheet NPM Providence Statement" %}